TessACraig89/quote-game/README.md

-# Star Trek Card Matching Game
+# Star Trek Quote Matching Game

-Star Trek Quote Matching Game is a single player game in which the user is presented a quote and 3 cards containing a character's image and name.
+A single player game in which the user is presented a quote and 3 cards containing a character's image and name.
 The goal of the game is to match the quote to the correct character in the three turns provided.

 You can play the game [here](https://tessacraig89.github.io/star_trek_quote_matching_game/)